Sports and Recreation in Litchfield

 Sports and recreation are universal experiences.
 Whether we make it to the big leagues or never leave our backyards, these activities play important roles in our lives.
 They promote health and wellness as well as leisure and relaxation.
 They teach us about competition, but also about working together.
 They help build teams and form lasting relationships.
 Above all else, they encourage us to move, to think, and to interact.

-This exhibit will be on display from April 16, 2016 to November 26, 2017.
 To view the schedule of exhibit-related programming, see our calendar here.

 Envisioned from the beginning as an exhibit to highlight the stories of the Litchfield community, America’s Pastimes includes numerous photographs, objects, and memories submitted by residents of Bantam, East Litchfield, Litchfield, Milton, and Northfield.